Smartlinuxcoder/PlaceExplorer/README.md

 ## Credits
 -------

-Thanks to [Simplemaps](https://simplemaps.com/data/world-cities) for their csv dataset
+Thanks to [Simplemaps](https://simplemaps.com/data/world-cities) for their csv dataset.